Oliver Connell beats the competition and takes home The Iron Cup in the hurling final of The Iron Games

 He added, “obviously a big vote of congratulations is due to Oliver Connell for lifting their second trophy of the games, but also I’d like to thank all the teams involved for giving their time, skills, and in some cases blood, bumps and bruises, for the cause.
 It’s great to see that The Iron Games generates such healthy competitiveness and how much the Iron Cups are coming to mean to those involved.”

 “Thanks are also due to tournament sponsor Toureen, hurling hosts GAA London, and the spectators and volunteers on the day.
-The success of The Iron Games has led to some £200,000 being generated to fund the work of Haemochromatosis UK and it would not be possible without the support of everyone involved.”
+The success of The Iron Games has led to funds being generated to develop the work of Haemochromatosis UK in raising public and clinical awareness and it would not be possible without the support of everyone involved.”

 Neil McClements, Chief Executive at HUK said, “The craic this year has been great.
 We are grateful to everyone who took part, to help us raise funds to support people affected by this common but – sadly too often – undiagnosed genetic condition.
 Early diagnosis saves lives – and every diagnosis starts with awareness.
 The support of the team and their sponsors helps us to help others – thank you!”